-It doesn't take much to be understood in Spanish-- the folks who speak it in Latin America and Europe are forgiving of errors and very helpful.
-A combination of sometimes silly pantomine and Spanish basic words and phrases are what you need most to travel in a Spanish-speaking country.
-"Please"and "thank you" go a long way -- and a phrasebook is a big help.
-I've handed my phrasebook to folks.
-Not as embarassing as it sounds.
+It doesn't take much to be understood in Spanish—the folks who speak it in Latin America and Europe are forgiving of errors and very helpful.
+A combination of sometimes silly pantomime and Spanish basic words and phrases are what you need most to travel in a Spanish-speaking country.
+"Please" and "thank you" go a long way, and a phrasebook is a big help.

-If you only learn one phrase in Spanish before you trip, make sure it's how to say hello.
-Locals will always appreciate you making the effort to speak their language, so make sure that you can at least greet them in Spanish.
-Here are the basic greetings you should learn:
+If you only learn one phrase in Spanish before your trip, make it be how to say "hello."
+Locals will always appreciate your effort to speak their language, so learn how to greet them in Spanish.
+Here are the basic greetings:

 - Hello: hola (oh-lah)

 - Good afternoon: Buenas tardes (bway-nahs tar-des)

 - How are you?: ¿Cómo está? (coh-moh es-tah)